Note: For the latest Hubble processing, try my Flickr gallery. My website is updated less often.

-North is NOT up, it’s 8.7° counter-clockwise from up
+North is NOT up.
+It is 50° counter-clockwise from up.

 North is up.